 - Individual papers or posters

 - 5 minute/5 slide presentations that will be part of a lightning round session

 - Interactive workshops

 - Film screenings

 - Any other creative form of presentation you’d like to propose

-Sponsors of the event include the School of City and Regional Planning at the Georgia Institute of Technology, the Federal Reserve Bank of Atlanta, Emory University’s Center for Digital Scholarship, the Urban Studies Institute and the Department of History at Georgia State University, and the Robert W. Woodruff Library of the Atlanta University Center.
+Sponsors of the event include the School of City and Regional Planning at the Georgia Institute of Technology, the Federal Reserve Bank of Atlanta, Emory University’s Center for Digital Scholarship and the Emory Writing Program, the Urban Studies Institute and the Department of History at Georgia State University, and the Robert W. Woodruff Library of the Atlanta University Center.